 Stockholm, Sweden

 Should the designer of a system also test the system to see if it works?
-System Verification was founded on the belief that the answer to that question is a resounding no. Now focused on testing, training and all forms of quality assurance, System Verification provides consulting services to a wide array of Sweden’s largest companies across industries.
+System Verification was founded on the belief that the answer to that question is a resounding no. Now focused on testing, training and all forms of quality assurance, System Verification provides consulting services to a wide array of Europe’s largest companies across industries such as banking, automotive, retail, manufacturing and more.

 SEK 285 million